 Protections Against Harassment

-Protection of personal intimacy of any Brazilian citizen is granted, in a broad scope, by the Federal Constitution, which (a) prohibits any kind of discrimination; (b) grants the protection and inviolability of any citizen’s image, honor, intimacy and personal life, and (c) sets forth that the noncompliance with such legal guarantees or the violation of their limits may be challenged with the payment of indemnification due to moral harassment.
-Notwithstanding, as far as the Brazilian law is concerned, there are no express and specific provisions of law defining what is or what is not considered harassment on workplace, being it defined by the applicable case law.
+Protection of personal intimacy of any Brazilian citizen is granted, in a broad scope, by the Federal Constitution, which (a) prohibits any kind of discrimination; (b) grants the protection and inviolability of any citizen’s image, honor, intimacy and personal life; and (c) sets forth that the noncompliance with such legal guarantees or the violation of their limits may be challenged, with the payment of indemnification due to moral harassment.

 Moral harassment can be defined as the repeated exposure of employees to humiliating and embarrassing situations during the working hours and while employees perform their duties.
-On the other hand, sexual harassment can be defined as the repeated exposure of employees to conducts from their superiors with libidinous and malicious connotation.
+On the other hand, sexual harassment can be defined as the repeated exposure of employees to conduct from their superiors with libidinous and malicious connotations.
 Companies may establish their own policies related to moral and sexual harassment.

 Employer’s Obligation to Provide Reasonable Accommodations

-In what regards an employee’s religious practices, the Federal Constitution protects the freedom of religious belief.
-There is no specific provision in law obligating the employer to accommodate the employee’s religious practices.
+With regards to an employee’s religious practices, the Federal Constitution protects the freedom of religious belief.
+However, there is no specific provision under the law obligating the employer to accommodate the employee’s religious practices.